MS-101/OOP-projekt/README.txt

 During player turn, the player can decide to do one of the following:
 - attack - deal damage with your weapon
-- skill - use an ability
+- spell - use an ability
 - hp - use hp potion
 - mp - use mp potion
 - skip - skip your turn